linebender/linebender.github.io/content/blog/2026-08-08-hyperbezier/index.md

 It contains within it a few valuable analytic curves, and is also good at approximating a wide range of others.
 The remainder of this blog post is devoted to showing its behavior in a wide range of contexts.

-## Exact analytical curves

-The most obvious analytical curve contained in the family is the Euler spiral, which is clearly attained when $c == d == 0$.
-The Euler spiral has smooth curvature variation (it is a solution to the Minimum Variation Curve problem) and monotonic curvature.
-An exact circular arc is also within the parameter space, simply when $a == 0$ as well.
-Cubic Béziers, by comparison, only approximate circular arcs.

-There a few other log-aesthetic curves lurking in the parameter space, meaning curvature is simply the arclength raised to a particular power.
-Reachable exponents include -3, -2, -1.5, and -0.5 (alternatively, using the convention from the log-aesthetic papers, α can be 1/3, 1/2, 3/2, and 2).
-The last of these is the [circule involute], which is interesting because it is its own parallel curve, among other things.

 ## Approximation of cubic Béziers

 The hyperbezier closely approximates cubic Béziers at low deflection angles at the endpoints.